w3c/verifiable-credentials/admin/PR-March-2025/Approval_request.md

 - https://w3c.github.io/cid/implementations/1.0/
 - https://w3c.github.io/vc-bitstring-status-list-test-suite/

-@@@ Worth adding some words on existing public adoptions or adoption plans: GS1, DHS, European Identity Wallets, etc. @@@
+In addition to the implementations listed in the above links, there are public adoptions plans for this technology by GS1, DHS, European Identity Wallets, California mobile driver's licences, the TruAge verification system, and others.

 # Patent disclosures